wgross/IdentityShell/README.md

 # IdentityShell

-A hosts an IdentityServer4 and a PowerShell in the same console process to allow interactive modification of the identity servers config.
+..hosts an IdentityServer4 and a PowerShell in the same console process to allow interactive modification of the identity servers config.
 The project is meant to be a playground for authentication/authorization configuration.

-Also the exectable can be started with the parameter /noconsole to behave like a normal net core service.

-The confguration is made persistent using the Entity Framework based persistence for operation and configuartion data provided for IdentityServer4 and Microsofts AspNetIdentity persistence.
 On Startup a powershell console opens which has cmdlets configured to manipulate the configuration, operation and identity stores.
-It also allows to restart the hosted IdentityServer4 endpoints without quiting the process.
+The endpints opf the identitysrver are reachable at port 5000 by default.
+The cmdlets also allow to restart the hosted IdentityServer4 endpoints without quitting the process.
+The executable can be started with the parameter '/noconsole' to behave like a normal net core service.

-As persistence an embedded Sqlite database is used.
+The configuration is made persistent using the Entity Framework based persistence for operation and configuration data provided for IdentityServer4 and Microsofts AspNetIdentity persistence using Sqlite.

+## Building

+Just clone the repository and 'dotnet build' the solution in the projects root should do the trick.

 ## Usage examples
 [here](docs/example.md)